josh182014/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a JavaScript library.
+It solves being able to change content on the screen without having to to refresh the page.

 - [ ] What does it mean to _think_ in react?

+It's a way of thinking about building components with React.
+It makes code easy to read as it is more explicit and reusable.

 - [ ] Describe state.

+State is where the data we are loading on the page is stored.
+State can be changed.

 - [ ] Describe props.

+Props are like state but they are immutable.

 ## Project Set Up